dylan-lang/dylan-programming-book/source/pos.rst

       slot longitude :: <directed-angle>, init-keyword: longitude:;
     end class <absolute-position>;

+.. topic:: Modularity note:

-*Modularity note:* The ``<directed-angle>`` class represents the characteristics that latitude and longitude have in common.
+   The ``<directed-angle>`` class represents the characteristics that latitude and longitude have in common.

+.. topic:: Comparison to C:

-*Comparison to C:* If you are familiar with a language that uses explicit pointers, such as C, you may be confused by Dylan’s object model.
+   If you are familiar with a language that uses explicit pointers, such as C, you may be confused by Dylan’s object model.
 Although there is no pointer-to operation in Dylan, there are pointers in the implementation.
 If you are trying to imagine how Dylan objects are implemented, think in terms of always manipulating a pointer to the object — a Dylan variable (or slot) stores a pointer to an object, rather than a copy of the object’s slots.
 Similarly, assignment, argument passing, and identity comparison are in terms of pointers to objects.
-See ` <c-comparisons.htm#89585>`_.
+See :doc:`c-comparisons`.

+.. topic:: Comparison to Java:

-*Comparison to Java:* Java recognizes that pointers make it extremely difficult to enforce safety and for a compiler to reason about a program for optimization.
+   Java recognizes that pointers make it extremely difficult to enforce safety and for a compiler to reason about a program for optimization.
    Java supports an object model similar to that of Dylan, where pointers are used in the implementation of objects, but are not visible to Java programs.

 We could define the ``say`` method as follows: